 Even with surgical removal of all visible cancer, 10% of patients with small stage IB and 30-40% of patients with bulky stage IB cancers will experience a recurrence.
 This is because some patients already have small amounts of cancer that spread outside the cervix and were not removed by surgery.
 These cancer cells cannot be detected with any of the currently available tests.
 Undetectable areas of cancer outside the cervix are referred to as micrometastases.
 The presence of micrometastases or residual cancer causes the relapses that follow treatment with surgery alone.

 In order to improve the cure rate of cervical cancer, it is important to develop strategies to cleanse the body of micrometastases and prevent recurrences.
 Adjuvant therapy is additional treatment that increases the effectiveness of a primary therapy.
 The goal of adjuvant treatment is to improve the chance of a cure, prevent cancer from recurring and/or to improve the duration of overall survival.
 Adjuvant therapy may consist of radiation, chemotherapy or other treatments.
-The role of adjuvant treatment for small stage IB cancers is not clear; however, patients with bulky stage IB cancers have improved survival if treated with adjuvant therapy.
+The role of adjuvant treatment for small stage IB cancers is not clear; however, patients with bulky stage IB cancers have improved survival if treated with adjuvant therapy.1

 A clinical study conducted by the Gynecologic Oncology Group demonstrated a reduction in cancer recurrence when radiation therapy was used after radical hysterectomy for patients with high-risk stage IB cancer of the cervix.
 Patients treated with external beam radiation therapy to the pelvis were directly compared with a group of patients who received no radiation therapy.
 The results indicated that patients treated with adjuvant radiation therapy after surgery experienced a cancer recurrence rate of 12%, compared to 21% in patients treated with surgery alone.
 The addition of adjuvant radiation therapy reduced the chance of cancer recurrence by almost 50% in this study.

 Adjuvant therapy can also consist of combined treatment with external beam radiation therapy and chemotherapy.
 Patients with cancer cells in the pelvic lymph nodes or cancer at the edge of the surgical specimen may additionally benefit from treatment with combined radiation therapy and chemotherapy.
-Several chemotherapy drugs such as Platinol® and 5-fluorouracil have the ability to kill cancer cells directly and increase the effectiveness of radiation therapy in killing cancer cells.
+Several chemotherapy drugs including Platinol® and 5-fluorouracil have the ability to kill cancer cells directly and increase the effectiveness of radiation therapy in killing cancer cells.

 Strategies to Improve Treatment